 Are DOIs required to enable PlumX Metrics in Digital Commons?

-No. Digital Commons repositories are set up to automatically share open access metadata with Plum Analytics, and to receive article-specific metrics for display.
+No. Digital Commons repositories are set up to automatically share download counts and open access metadata with Plum Analytics, and to receive article metrics for display.

 Yes.
-In addition to integrated support for PlumX Metrics, Digital Commons also supports the display of Altmetric badges using customer-provided code.
-If you are interested in adding Altmetric badges, either alongside or in place of PlumX Metrics, please contact Consulting Services for setup steps.
+Along with integrated support for PlumX Metrics, Digital Commons also supports the display of Altmetric badges using customer-provided code.
+If you are interested in adding Altmetric badges, please contact Consulting Services for setup steps.